BiAPoL/blog/README.md

 # The BiA-PoL blog
 Most of us study and work at the [Bio-image Analysis Technology Development group](https://physics-of-life.tu-dresden.de/bia) at the [DFG Cluster of Excellence "Physics of Life" at the TU Dresden](https://physics-of-life.tu-dresden.de/).
 We blog about image data science, knowledge exchange and research data management in the life sciences.
+The contents of this blog are licensed by the respective authors under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license unless a different license is specified.

 <hr/>
 ## [Automated package documentation with Sphinx](https://biapol.github.io/blog/johannes_mueller/entry_sphinx) <small>Johannes Müller, Novemmber 24th, 2021</small>